datagrind/Notes/03_JS/01_JS_Basics.md

 <br>

 ## Variables

+### What is a Variable?
-#### A variable is a definition set to a value
+**A variable is a definition set to a value**
+A variable can be thought of as a box with an item inside.
+The item is the value.

-- Variables are Declared and then Initialized.
+Variables are Declared and then Initialized.

-- variables that have not been assigned a value return undefined
+Variables that have not been assigned a value return ```undefined```

 #### Declaration:
 ```js